segmentio/segment-docs/src/connections/destinations/catalog/airship/index.md

 5. For `attributes`, first [predefine them in Airship](https://docs.airship.com/guides/messaging/user-guide/audience/segmentation/attributes/#add-attributes).

 ## Requirements
 To use the Segment Destination integration, you must implement `Named Users` in Airship.
 The Segment UserID must match the Named User ID in Airship.
-If your `named_user_id` and `UserID` do not match, Airship will not be able to associate `identify` or `track` events to the proper user in Airship.
+If your `named_user_id` and `UserID` do not match, Airship will not be able to associate `identify`, `track`, or `group` events to the proper user in Airship.
 You will not be able to issue automated messages or to attach user attributes from Segment within Airship.

 See [Tags and Named Users](https://docs.airship.com/guides/audience/tags-named-users/) or the [Named Users API](https://docs.airship.com/api/ua/#tag/named-users) for more information about configuring named users.